webpapaya/fhs-slides/2020_master_0_introduction.md

 - Turtlet: 30.3.
 11:00, 11.5.
 11:00
 - Expo Generator: 31.3.
 10:00, 12.5.
 10:00
 - Photoshot: 31.3.
 11:00, 12.5.
 11:00
-  - (please have a look for appointments afterwards)
+  - (please have a look at appointments afterwards)

 ---